openshift/enhancements/enhancements/installer/compact-plus-worker.md

 To achieve the desired topology described in this enhancement,OpenShift cluster administrators can only deploy a 4-nodes clusters by first deploying a compact cluster (3 schedulable masters) and then adding a host as a day 2 operation.
-Another option is for them to This provides the same results as aimed in this enhancement but with a poor and slower user experience.
+Another option is for them to <missing text here> This provides the same results as aimed in this enhancement but with a poor and slower user experience.

 Today, because of the current limitations in the installer, it takes